callumhardy/Stretched/README.md

 ### Adding a breakpoint that changes the backgroundSize

-Below we are setting the `backgroundSize` to not not use the default `cover`, but instead use `contain`.
+Below we are setting the `backgroundSize` to not use the default `cover`, but instead use `contain`.
 Then we have added a breakpoint of `1024px`, which sets the `backgroundSize` to `cover`.
 This break point will activate when the browser width drops below `1024px`.

 	element.stretchED({
 		backgroundSize: 'contain',